Swarmops/Swarmops/README.md

 Let's take that again, because it's important: **about 90% of development happens in JavaScript and jQuery**, so don't shy away because it looks like a C# backend.

-There's also a Facebook group named [Swarmops Developers](https://www.facebook.com/groups/swarmops.developers/) which you may want to join.
-Yes, Facebook is evil, so give me a better alternative.
-Until there is one, that's where discussions happen.
-There's also a little-used [Slack](https://swarmops.slack.com).
+There's also a [Slack workspace](https://swarmops.slack.com) ([public invite here](https://join.slack.com/t/swarmops/shared_invite/enQtMzI1MTMwMTkyNjI4LWUwMjQxY2I3MWVkMTFjNzE5MWU5ZjEzYjZlY2UwYjk2YmNiOGQ4OWQ3NmZkMjA0NGIxY2ZlMWVlNzRjNjE4MmE)) and a Facebook group named [Swarmops Developers](https://www.facebook.com/groups/swarmops.developers/) which you may want to join.
+Yes, Facebook and Slack are both private, and that is bad, but until there's a better alternative, that's where discussions happen.

 License